ministryofjustice/hmpps-prisoner-profile/readme/testing.md

 `npm run int-test-ui`

 When running in CI the tests are split into groups and run in parallel.
-When writing Cypress tests, if you add any new folders or modify the directory structure you'll need to check the file glob patterns in the `int-test-ci-*` jobs within `package.json` cover all the tests properly.
+When writing Cypress tests, if you add any new folders or modify the directory structure you'll need to check the file glob patterns in the `integration-test-*` jobs within `package.json` cover all the tests properly.